Romande Énergie: Forces motrices des lacs de Joux et de l'Orbe

 On 22 May 1901, the Grand Council of the canton of Vaud issued a decree establishing the Compagnie vaudoisedes Forces motrices des lacs de Joux et de l'Orbe (FMJ, colloquially known as "Compagnie de Joux" or "Forces de Joux") with the dual aim of regulating the water levels of Lac de Joux, Lac Brenet and the Orbe, and using these reservoirs to generate and distribute electricity.
 Two years later, the La Dernier plant was commissioned, followed in 1908 by the Montcherand-sur-Orbe plant.
 Between them, these plants distributed up to 45 million kWh in 1928 over a large part of Vaud and even part of the canton of Neuchâtel.

 Faced with insufficient rainfall during the winter of 1942, the military department imposed restrictions on electricity consumption.
 The company decided to build a new pumping station to artificially transfer water from Lac de Joux to Lac Brenet, to ensure that the hydraulic plants between the two lakes could operate continuously.

 On 28 June 1954, the company was renamed Compagnie vaudoise d'électricité (CVE).
 Following this name change, the Grand Council renewed the concession for 80 years and added a concession for a new power plant.
-This new plant, built underground below Lignerolle, was powered by a new dam at Le Day; it was to be known as the Les Clées plant and replaced an earlier plant, commissioned in 1896, which was finally abandonedin 1955.
+This new plant, built underground below Lignerolle, was powered by a new dam at Le Day; it was to be known as the Les Clées plant and replaced an earlier plant, commissioned in 1896, which was finally abandoned in 1955.